In this document

 This creates a new test project with the appropriate directories and build files.
 The directory structure and build file contents are identical to those in a regular Android application project.
 They are described in detail in the topic Managing Projects.

-The operation also creates an AndroidManifest.xml
+The operation also creates an AndroidManifest.xml file with instrumentation

 information.
 When you run the test, Android uses this information to load the application you